mktvirtual/guias/style/CSS/README.md

     ```

 - Avoid hard coding styles in page specific files.
-    - If you split your components in different files you can use them in other pages
+    - If you split your components in different files you can use them in other pages.

 - Avoid having files longer than 100 lines.
     - More than that you are probably doing it wrong.
 Abstract components.
 Always.